 Growing winged beans are similar in growth habit as well as appearance to the garden variety pole bean.
-The plant has a vining habit with 3-6 inch long leaves and producing 6-9 inch pods.
+The plant has a vining habit with 3 to 6 inch (8-15 cm.) long leaves and producing 6 to 9 inch (15-23 cm.) pods.
 Four angled “wings” run lengthwise to the pods, hence the name.
 Seeds of the Asian winged bean look much like soybeans and are round and green.

 Some varieties of Asian winged bean are grown for and produce a large tuber that can be eaten either raw or cooked.

 Winged Bean Benefits

 This legume has been in the news of late due to its high protein content.
 Yam, potatoes, and other edible tuber roots have less than 7 percent protein.
 The Asian winged bean tuber has a whopping 20 percent of protein!
 Additionally, almost all parts of the Asian winged bean can be eaten.
 It is also an excellent soil nitrifying bean crop.

 Winged Bean Cultivation

 Sounds interesting, hmm?
 Now that you’re intrigued, I bet you’re wondering how to grow this nutritious legume.

 Basically, growing winged beans is a very similar process to growing bush snap beans.
 The Asian winged bean seeds are difficult to germinate and must be scarified first or soaked in water overnight prior to planting.
 They may also present a bit of a challenge in obtaining, although some seed catalogs do carry them as does the University of Hawaii at Manoa, College of Tropical Agriculture.